Skip to main content

 Increasing your monthly payments by 10%

-You current lender’s prepayment privileges allow you to increase your monthly mortgage payment amount by 10% once per year.
-If you decide to take advantage of this only once at the beginning of your new 5-year term, your new monthly mortgage payment will go up to:
+Now, let’s say your current lender’s prepayment privileges allow you to increase your monthly mortgage payment amount by 10% once per year.
+If you take advantage of this only once at the beginning of your new 5-year term, here’s how it would look:

 Increasing your monthly payments by 20%